DinisCruz/Book_Software_Quality/content/8.1.Software-Economics/Business-model-of-selling-a-fork.md

 **The business model of selling a fork**

-One open source based business model that I really like, is the idea that the company (or team) behind a particular open source project, sells a fork of the master repository, that is customised and/or maintained for a particular customer.
+An open source based business model that I really like, is the idea that the company (or team) behind a particular open source project, sells a fork of the master repository, that is customised and/or maintained for a particular customer.

 What that means is the customer buys access to a fork, from the authors of that particular code/repo/project.